WordPress/contributor-handbook/README.md

 # Contributor Handbook: Pathways

 This repository manages the Pathways project in the [WordPress Contributor Handbook](https://make.wordpress.org/handbook/).
-At this time we are not managing other pages through GitHub.

 Pathways are concise guides that help new contributors find their way into the WordPress project.
 [Learn more about Pathways](pathways/about.md).

 ## Status
-- **We need guides** — If you can, please pick up an idea from the [project board](https://github.com/orgs/WordPress/projects/282/views/1) and flesh it out using [TEMPLATE.md](pathways/TEMPLATE.md).
+- **We need guides:** If you can, please pick up an idea from the [project board](https://github.com/orgs/WordPress/projects/282/views/1) and flesh it out using [TEMPLATE.md](pathways/TEMPLATE.md).
-- **Pathways now live in folders** — Each pathway has its own folder under `pathways/`.
-When adding a new guide, create it inside the relevant folder.
+- **Help us Improve:** We're working with WordPress Markdown Importer, but would love ideas on how we can better organize and surface pathway guides, and make them look nicer too.
+Come discuss it with us in [#core-program](https://wordpress.slack.com/archives/core-program)!
-- **Indexes will change** — These likely won't stay a list of links, so to suggest a new pathway, [open an issue](https://github.com/WordPress/contributor-handbook/issues/new/choose).
+- **Indexes will change:** These likely won't stay a list of links, so to suggest a new pathway, [open an issue](https://github.com/WordPress/contributor-handbook/issues/new/choose).
 Then add the guide if you can, using [TEMPLATE.md](pathways/TEMPLATE.md).

 ## Contributing